What is the TMJ or Temporomandibular Joint?

 Consult an Experienced TMJ Injury Attorney

-Have your or someone you know been suffered serious jaw injuries due to the negligent conduct of another party?
+Have you or someone you know suffered serious jaw injuries due to the negligent conduct of another party?
 If so, call Simmons and Fletcher, P.C., today.
 Our TMJ injury lawyers have been helping personal injury victims since 1979.
 We understand how debilitating these kinds of injuries can be and are dedicated to providing our clients with the most comprehensive legal representation available.
 Call (713) 932-0777 to schedule a free consultation today.